nickshabazz/toolholder/README.md

 - I could go with a tighter fit on the drivers, but not sure what kind of tolerance to expect.

 ### Version History

+- 1.2: Rearranged some tools (details at https://youtu.be/xOsXOuTepNo) and introduced the _large version

 - 1.1: Uploaded the version with the fixed tweezer holes because I'm not a brilliant man.